unsw-restech/unsw-restech.github.io/docs/software/others.md

 **Ansys Batch Jobs**

-Ansys workbench is available on [MyAccess](https://www.myaccess.unsw.edu.au/applications/ansys-workbench) for undergraduate and postgraduate students in the Faculty of Engineering.
+Ansys workbench is available on [myAccess](https://www.myaccess.unsw.edu.au/applications/ansys-workbench) for undergraduate and postgraduate students in the Faculty of Engineering.

-If you install Ansys on your local machine or run it using MyAccess, you can generate your model files and then transfer them to katana so that you can run them in a
+If you install Ansys on your local machine or run it using myAccess, you can generate your model files and then transfer them to katana so that you can run them in a
 [batch job](../using_katana/running_jobs/#batch-jobs).

 **Ansys CFX**